ms-solly/low-level-notes/memory.md

 In the absence of paging, the processor's linear address space is directly tied to the physical address space.just like many people skips their college and goes directly to apply for jobs and studying books.
 However, in today's multitasking computing environments, there's a significant challenge.
 These systems often define a linear address space that's far larger than what's practically feasible to store entirely in physical memory.
 It's like having a library catalog that lists thousands of books, but your physical library can only hold a fraction of them.
-To bridge this gap and create the illusion of a vast, continuous memory space, we rely on a clever concept known as "paging."
+To bridge this gap and create the illusion of a vast, continuous memory space, we rely on a clever concept known as "*paging*".
 Paging acts as the magician's wand, transforming this seemingly limited physical memory into a dynamic and expansive virtual memory environment.

-Paging operates like a "virtual memory" wizard, where the immense linear address space is simulated using a combination of actual physical memory (RAM and ROM) and a storage space, akin to an archive or warehouse, often referred to as disk storage.
+Paging operates like a "*virtual memory*" wizard, where the immense linear address space is simulated using a combination of actual physical memory(RAM and ROM) and a storage space, akin to an archive or warehouse, often referred to as disk storage.

 Here's how this magic trick works:

-Breaking it into Pages: To start, the large linear address space is divided into smaller, manageable units called "pages."
+Breaking it into Pages: To start, the large linear address space is divided into smaller, manageable units called "*pages*".
 These pages are typically around 4 kilobytes each.
 Think of these pages as building blocks, and the entire memory as a vast collection of LEGO pieces.

 ### Storage Locations:
  These pages can be found in different locations, each serving a unique purpose:

-### Physical Memory (RAM):
+#### Physical Memory (RAM):
  Some pages are kept in physical memory, which is the fastest storage location.
 Think of it as your working desk, where you keep the most relevant books for immediate access.

-### Read-Only Memory (ROM):
+#### Read-Only Memory (ROM):
  Certain pages, especially those containing essential system instructions and data, reside in ROM.
 These pages are like ancient scrolls, providing timeless knowledge.

-### Disk Storage:
+#### Disk Storage:
  Due to the constraints of physical memory size, not all pages can fit at once.
 So, some pages are stored in disk storage, such as a hard drive or SSD.
 This disk storage is like a vast archive that houses books you don't need right now.

 ### Page Directory and Page Tables:
  To manage this complex arrangement of pages, the operating system (or its core executive component) maintains a set of data structures:

-### Page Directory:
+#### Page Directory:
  Think of the page directory as the master index of the entire virtual memory system.
 It provides an overview of where each page can be found, similar to a catalog in a library.

-### Page Tables:
+#### Page Tables:
  Page tables are like indices specific to certain chapters within a book.
 Each page table corresponds to a particular page or range of pages, providing detailed information about their storage locations, whether in physical memory or on disk.

+---
 Now, let's explore how this magical transformation happens when a program or task needs to access a specific memory address within the linear address space:

 ### Linear Address Request:
- When a program requires access to a particular memory address within the linear address space, it sends this request to the CPU's Memory Management Unit (MMU).
+ When a program requires access to a particular memory address within the linear address space, it sends this request to the CPU's Memory Management Unit(MMU).
 Think of it as asking the librarian for a specific book.

 ### Consulting Page Directory and Page Tables:
 The MMU consults the page directory and page tables to perform address translation.
 It's like the librarian referring to the library catalog and shelf indices to find the exact book you're looking for.